vprsdn/javascript/promises/README.md

 - If any one is rejected, it has to be caught in a catch block after Promise.all(...).catch(err => console.log(err))

 ### Promise.allSettled:
-- This will never reject, it will resolve once all Promises in the array have either rejected or resolved.
+- This will resolve once all Promises in the array have either rejected or resolved.
 - Better to use this.

 ### Promise.any: